-This section presents Version 2.0 of the SBTi target validation criteria and recommendations for FIs.
+This chapter presents Version 1.0 of the SBTi target validation criteria and recommendations for financial institutions.
 These sector-specific criteria supersede the general SBTi criteria for companies.
-Sections 1 to 4 and 7 of the criteria (Section 3.1, 3.2, 3.3, 3.4, 3.5, and 3.8) on GHG inventory, scope 1 and 2 targets, and target validity and recalculations.
-Version 5.1 of the SBTi general criteria for companies serves as the basis for these sections, with slight deviations for FIs.6 Where relevant, these criteria are subject to the SBTi's annual update of corporate criteria.
+Sections 1 to 4 and 7 of the criteria (Section 3.1, 3.2, 3.3, 3.4 and 3.7) focus on GHG inventory, scope 1 and 2 targets, and target validity and recalculations.
+The SBTi general criteria for companies serves as the basis for these sections, with slight deviations for financial institutions.10 Where relevant, these criteria are subject to the SBTi's annual update of corporate criteria.

-Developed through extensive stakeholder consultation, Sections 3.6 and 3.7 of the criteria are designed specifically for FIs' target setting, progress-tracking, and action reporting related to their investment and lending activities.
-In 2023, the SBTi published clarifications to this initial set of criteria based on lessons learned in the target validation pilot phase for FIs.
-The SBTi also reserves the right to make adjustments to the criteria, as needed, to reflect the most recent emissions scenarios, partner organization policies, GHG accounting approaches, and evolving understanding of best practice in science-based target setting.
+Developed through extensive stakeholder consultation, Sections 5 and 6 (Section 3.5 and 3.6) of the criteria are designed specifically for financial institutions' target setting, progress-tracking, and action reporting related to their investment and lending activities.
+In 2022, the SBTi plans to update this initial set of criteria based on lessons learned in the target validation pilot phase for financial institutions (see Chapter 8 for more information on committing and submitting targets to SBTi).
+The SBTi also reserves the right to make adjustments to the criteria, as needed, to reflect the most recent emissions scenarios, partner organization policies, greenhouse gas accounting approaches, and evolving understanding of best practice in science-based target setting.

-All the criteria presented here must be met for FIs' targets to be recognized by the SBTi.
-In addition, FIs shall follow the GHGP Corporate Standard, Scope 2 Guidance, and Corporate Value Chain (Scope 3) Accounting and Reporting Standard for their emissions accounting and reporting.7 In the context of the criteria and this guidance, the terms "shall" and "must" are used throughout this document to indicate what is required for targets to be in conformance with the criteria, whereas the term "should" is used to describe recommendations.
-The SBTi recommendations are important for transparency and best practices but are not required.
-The term "may" is used to indicate an option that is permissible or allowable.
+All the criteria presented here must be met for financial institutions' targets to be recognized by the SBTi.
+In addition, financial institutions shall follow the GHG Protocol Corporate Standard, Scope 2 Guidance, and Corporate Value Chain (Scope 3) Accounting and Reporting Standard for their emissions accounting and reporting.11 In the context of the criteria and this guidance, the term "shall" is used to describe requirements related to relevant criteria and accounting guidance, whereas the term "should" is used to describe recommendations.
+The SBTi recommendations are important for transparency and best practices, but are not required.
 Unless otherwise noted (including specific sections), all criteria apply to scopes 1, 2, and 3.

-A select group of criteria and recommendations most relevant to FIs are expanded on in further sections throughout this document, which include additional information on successfully fulfilling these requirements.8 The SBTi strongly recommends that FIs thoroughly review the guidance before target development.
+A select group of criteria and recommendations most relevant to FIs are expanded on in further sections throughout this document, which include additional information on successfully fulfilling these requirements.12 The SBTi strongly recommends that financial institutions thoroughly review the guidance before target development.